northernpowerhouse/pvr.xtreamcodes/README.md

 Live TV PVR client addon for Kodi to use with your own Xtream Codes server.

-This add-on focuses on fast channel import, responsive UI with large lists, and simple configuration.
+This addon focuses on fast channel import, responsive UI with large lists, and simple configuration.

-_**This add-on does not provide any streams, playlists, credentials, or content.
+_**This addon does not provide any streams, playlists, credentials, or content.
 You must supply valid access to your own provider.**_

 ## Features
 - Live TV channels: imports Xtream Codes live streams as Kodi TV channels.